-was fraud.
-Since then I have inquired freely as to the "ways and meane" of mediums, and have arrived at the decided conviction that, so far as deception is concerned, there is vastly more to be feared from the spirits and their subjects, the mediums, than from any evil influence of sitting investigators.
-I know that numerous articles in spiritualist publi-cations have nrged upon investigators the neces-sity of being more, included. sity of being pure, innocent, upright, and alto-gether lovely, leat we should obsess ourselves with a fraud!
-But, while endeavoring to be properly thankful for such good advice, it will be well to observe as a fact of history, that fraud obtains a large share of its victims among the honest, iuaccent and virtuous.
-A medium whose character is so weak that he cannot be trusted to sit with investigators, is not likely to be of any benefit to investigators, is not likely to be of any benefit to Spiritualism; and if at any time a man needs to be as "wise as a serpent," it is precisely when he is studying mesmeric phenomens.
-Perhaps it is time that the soft gingerbread should be removed from the edifice of Spiritual-ism; that the ornamental gilt, varnish and illucion should be cleared away for something better.
-The work you are doing not only seems advisable but absolutely necessary; if the time is right, you will anceced; if not, your experience will be no will succeed; if not, your experience will be no worse than once befell our good friend A.J.
-Davis.
-In doing this praiseworthy but disagreeable and arduous work, we will trust the goodness of your arations work, we will trust the gootness of your heart to save you from inflicting any unnecessary pain upon any worthy medium, or placing obsta-cles in the way of honest mediumship.
-Is there any employment known to man that brings so in-tense a strain upon the character as mediumship?
-Mr. O. B. Frothingham well says that only a through bord each how with a goot mediumship? strong head can bear such new wine.
-Enveloped in a shifting cloud of marvels; subjected to con-stant and extreme variations, of mental temperature; buoyed upward to the glories of a mesmer-ic heaven and plunged downward into the gloom of a mesmeric hell; a subject, in short, to unseen, unknown and uncontrollable powers-can we wonder that mediums are erratic?
-Those who succeed in maintaining a high character under such vicies indes, show that they are of precious material and should be cherished as the apple of the eve.
-P. D. the eye.
+Since then I have inquired freely as to the "ways and means" of mediums, and have arrived at the decided conviction that, so far as deception is concerned, there is vastly more to be feared from the spirits and their subjects, the mediums, than from any evil influence of sitting investigators.
+I from any evil influence of sitting investigators.
+It know that numerous articles in spiritualist publications have urged upon investigators the necessity of being pure, innocent, upright, and altogether lovely, lest we should obsess ourselves with a fraud!
+But, while endeavoring to be properly thankful for such good advice, it will be well to observe as a fact of history, that fraud obtains a large share of its victims among the honest, incomparison of the property standard property. nocent, and virtuous.
+A medium whose character is so weak that he cannot be trusted to sit with is so weak that he cannot be trusted to see that investigators, is not likely to be of any benefit to Spiritualism; and if at any time a man needs to be as "wise as a scrpent," it is precisely when he is studying mesmeric phenomena.

+Perhaps it is time that the soft gingerbread should be removed from the edifice of Spiritualshould be removed from the edifice of Spiritualism; that the ornamental gilt, varnish and lilusion should be cleared away for something better.
+The work you are doing not only seems advisable but absolutely necessary; if the time is right, you will succeed; if not, year experience will be no worse the once befell our good friend A. J. Davis.
+In doing this praiseworthy but disagreeable and arduous work, we will trust the goodness of your heart to save you from inflicting any unnecessary pain upon-any worthy medium, or placing obstacles in the way of honest mediumship.
+Is there any employment known to man that brings so intense a strain upon the character as mediumship? tense a strain upon the character as mediumship?
+Mr. O. B. Frothingham well says that only a strong head can bear such new whre.
+Enveloped in a shifting cloud of marvels; subjected to constant and extreme variations of mental temperature; buoyed upward to the glories of a meamer-le heaven and plunged downward into the gloom of a meameric hell; a subject, in short, to unseen, unknown and uncontrollable powers-can we wonder that mediums are erratic?
+Those who succeed in maintaining a high character under such vicissitudes, show that they are of precious material and should be cherished as the apple of